CFO Wiki

 Modeling Gross Margin Improvement

-Build a simple model showing your gross margin evolution over time:
+Build a simple model tracking your company’s gross margin evolution over time:

 Show this to investors.
-It demonstrates you understand your cost structure and have concrete plans to improve it.
+It demonstrates you understand your cost structure and have concrete plans to improve your company’s gross margin.
+When you compare your SaaS company’s gross margin to industry benchmarks, it highlights your operational efficiency and potential for higher valuation.
 This is infinitely better than saying “we think margins will improve as we scale.”

-Don’t just compare yourself to public SaaS averages.
+Don’t just compare yourself to public SaaS averages—benchmark against the broader SaaS sector and its specific metrics.
 Segment by business model:

 Pure software SaaS (Datadog, Atlassian): 80-85%